djvanderlaan/table-schema/README.md

 - [ ] fst reader and writer (separate package?)
 - [ ] feather reader and writer (separate package?)
 - [ ] Allow categories field to be a pointer to a file.
+- [ ] Reader and writers for other file types than csv (separate package?)